How much water should a cat drink? Regardless of the appropriate amount, your cat should have fresh drinking water available at all times.

 (source: “Feline behavior for veterinarians” second edition, B. V. Beaver, 2003)

-The above includes any amount of water that the cat obtains through its consumption of food, which will differ greatly by the type of food eaten.
+The above includes any amount of water that the cat obtains through its consumption of food, which will differ significantly by the type of food eaten.
 Your typical dry cat food, for instance, is approximately 8 to 10% water, whereas wet canned food may be as much as 80% water.

 The above example perfectly illustrates how the type of food can be a cardinal influence when considering your cat’s drinking regimen.
 Note that this amount will also depend on your cat’s overall activity and health, the weather, and other conditions.
 However, we can conclude that how much your cat should drink is less important than the type of food he or she eats.

-How to know if your cat is getting enough water.
+How to know if your cat is getting enough water

 If the opposite happens and you notice that your cat is drinking far more fresh water than usual, visit your veterinarian as soon as possible.